The RSM Classic

 2012 – T Gainey MC 66 38

 As we can see from the above really strong recent form coming in to the event is clearly not a key factor.
-In fact the ten winners of this event since its inception have only mustered five top 10 finishes between them in their previous collective twenty thirty starts coming in to the week!
+In fact the last ten winners of this event have only mustered five top 10 finishes between them in their previous collective thirty starts coming in to the week!

-Equally though between them these ten winners had only missed five cuts in their previous thirty events so it would be fair to say that they had been playing reasonably well and ticking along steadily until the big week came along where everything clicked.
+Equally though between them these ten winners had only missed six cuts in their previous thirty events so it would be fair to say that they had been playing solidly and ticking along steadily until the big week came along where everything clicked.

 In relation to previous course form I am afraid that this doesn’t appear to offer too many historical clues either.

-Three of the last six winners, Cook, Hughes and Streb were all making their debuts here the year they won, as was Crane when the tournament was in its second year [and of course Slocum when it was first played].
+Three of the last seven winners, Cook, Hughes and Streb [in 2014] were all making their debuts here the year they won.

 Gainey had played once previously and missed the cut.

-This leaves us with Duncan, C Howell III, Kisner and Kirk.
-Kirk had played here three times prior to winning and had gone 15 MC 64.
-Kisner did however have some previous here as he had finished 4th the year before he won and 20th the year prior to that, C Howell III had played the event in each of the first eight editions and had posted four top 13 finishes, while last years winner Duncan had played here twice finishing 74th and 25th.
+With regards to Duncan, C Howell III, Kisner and Kirk, Kirk had played here three times prior to winning and had gone 15 MC 64.
+Kisner did however have some previous here as he had finished 4th the year before he won and 20th the year prior to that, Howell III had played the event in each of the first eight editions and had posted four top 13 finishes, and 2019 winner Duncan had played here twice finishing 74th and 25th.

-All in all though as we can see past course form has never been hugely relevant.
+All in all then as we can see past course form has never been hugely relevant.

 Finally allowing for the fact that the area is home to several PGA tour players I felt it worth looking at whether there have been past winners of the event with local connections.

-The answer to this is that no winner has been based permanently in the area however four players who either hail from Georgia, or who are based there, in the form of , Howell III, Slocum, Kirk & Kisner have won here.
+The answer to this is that no winner has been based permanently in the area however four players who either hail from Georgia, or who are based there, in the form of , Howell III, Kirk, Kisner and the 2010 winner Heath Slocum have won here since the events inauguration.

-So to sum up we are looking most likely for a shorter hitter with southern states connections, whose form has been ticking along over recent weeks, who either did not play at Augusta or who at least was not in the heat of the battle there and who finally, when on song is known as an accurate tee to green player and strong putter!
+So to sum up we are looking most likely for a shorter hitter with southern states connections, whose form has been ticking along over recent weeks, and who when on song is known as an accurate tee to green player and strong putter!

-The wind, which is the main defence of both courses looks like it could be a slight factor with 15mph breezes in the forecast, nothing too major though.
+The wind, which is the main defence of both courses looks like it will be factor be a factor to some extent with 15mph to 20mph gusts possible.

 As I always say though…this could all change!